matteocorti/check_ssl_cert/README.md

       --serial serialnum      pattern to match the serial number --ssl2                  force SSL version 2
       --ssl3                  force SSL version 3
-   -r,--rootcert path         root certificate or directory to be used for
+      --require-san           require the presence of a Subject Alternative Name extension -r,--rootcert path         root certificate or directory to be used for certificate validation
-                              certificate validation
       --rsa                   cipher selection: force RSA authentication